Table of Contents

 Early training is of the essence with these little cuties.
 Start obedience training them from a young age, and you may just get somewhere by the time they are fully grown up.

 These little fellows are so stubborn that they can give a headache even to the most composed and experienced trainers.
 They inherit these mannerisms from the Dachshund parent, but the Chihuahua one is also quite strong-minded.
 They can get quite bold, and when they set their mind on something, there are no dog treats in the world that can put them off course!
 Incidentally, we have a rundown of the worst dog treat brands that you should steer clear of.
+In any case, make sure not to fall victim to these common training mistakes.

 All things considered, if you are a first-time owner, a Dachshund Chihuahua is not the best choice for you.